 On March 19, 2019, we entered into an amendment to the loan agreement increasing the available line of credit from \$5.0 million to \$10.0 million and extending the expiration date to March 19, 2021.
-In addition, the borrowing base restriction was removed from the loan agreement and all current financial covenants were replaced with the following covenants:
+In addition, the borrowing base restriction was removed from the loan agreement.